 There is no Oktoberfest without a German Roasted Chicken, or in Bavarian it is called “Brathendl”.
-It is a typical meal on the Wies’n but tastes delicious at any occasion.
+It is a typical meal that you can order on the famous Oktoberfest ground called “Wies’n’.
+For sure it tastes delicious for any occasion.
 The good news is, you can make it at home!

 The secret of this recipe is that the chicken skin needs to be crunchy and the meat juicy.
 It’s all about the roasting process.

 Enjoy the dish with a glass of German beer, French fries and a mixed salad.
 Here is an original Bavarian recipe for you so you can enjoy an Oktoberfest Brathendl as if you were in Munich on the Wies’n.
 Happy Cooking!

 1 whole chicken (1,2kg – because this is a German recipe the chicken weight may be less than in the USA)

 salt, pepper, paprika to taste

 1 tbsp flour